 Our expert funeral consultants are ready to help you, to discuss the various services, options and costs that best reflect your wishes.
-Please feel free to contact us for an obligation free quote at any time.
+Please feel free to contact us for an obligation free quote or to prepay for a funeral at any time.

 The funeral account can be paid by cash, cheque, credit card or direct deposit.
 Funeral expenses can also be paid from a deceased person’s bank account if there are sufficient funds available by presenting the funeral account to the bank, regardless of whether probate has been finalised.

 The person who signs the authorisation for the funeral is the person who is legally responsible for the payment of the funeral account.
 If a family member pays the account before the estate is finalised, that person is entitled to be reimbursed from the estate before distribution of the assets.

 As there are many costs involved in the funeral arrangement, we ask you to carefully consider your own financial circumstances and make appropriate selections so as not to cause further distress and hardship.
 Our aim is to help the family in any way we can so please discuss any concerns with us.

 Depending on your circumstances, you may be eligible for a government bereavement allowance which could help with funeral expenses.
 Centrelink will assist with allowances and offers a variety of payments for eligible clients, such as Married, Carer or Sole Parent Pensioners.

 Bereavement benefits vary and include the Baby bonus for pregnancies over 20 weeks.

 For more information on individual situations, we recommend contacting Centrelink on 132300 or visit the website at www.centrelink.gov.au

 If the deceased was an ex-serviceman, the Department of Veteran’s Affairs may provide assistance in time of bereavement.
 Freecall 1800 113 304

 - Insurance policies